 Twitter is the roar of the crowd and this year football fans on Twitter are driving the intensity and community around one of the most popular sporting events in the world.

 According to a new study in partnership with GWI, we found that 75% of people on Twitter are fans of the World Cup1.
 This group is diverse — men, women, young and old, making it a great moment for businesses to engage with new and existing audiences — whatever your brand size or budget.

-If you’re interested in connecting with World Cup fans, here are some best practices and examples to inspire you.
+If you’re interested in connecting with fans, here are some best practices and examples to drive results across the funnel.

 Engage around the tournament, not just during it

 Once you’ve identified the right audiences, make the most of the World Cup’s multi-week timeline.
 Brands that connect to major events during the surrounding days in addition to event days see 2x more engagement, 35% higher view through, and 3x more cost efficiency.3

 Before and during the event, you can tap into athlete excitement and fan anticipation.
 After, reconnect with fans by extending the moment — whether you recap highlights, showcase 'cant miss moments' or run a promotion.